Ebrahim-Elkbbany/TradeFashion/README.md

 ## Key Features

-- **MVVM Design Pattern:** The application is structured following the Model-View-ViewModel (MVVM) design pattern for a scalable and maintainable architecture.
+- **MVVM:** The application is structured following the Model-View-ViewModel (MVVM) design pattern for a scalable and maintainable architecture.

 - **API Integration:** Utilizes Dio for efficient API integration, allowing the app to fetch and display real-time data.